balena-io-modules/jellyschema/README.md

 * transform configuration DSL into the JSON Schema & UI Object Schema with custom extensions
 * parse configuration DSL

+Current crate status is _experimental_.
+It's because the API is evolving, we're not fully using it yet and we will probably move the transformation functionality to another crate in the future.
+This crate will become a simple configuration DSL parser and nothing else.

 ## Goal

 `balena-cdsl` crate is one small piece of the [balena.io] configuration project.
 This project has